QuantEcon/lecture-source-py/source/rst/parallelization.rst

 .. figure:: /_static/lecture_specific/parallelization/htop_parallel_npmat.png

-We can see that 4 of the 8 cores are running at full speed.
+We can see that 4 of the 8 CPUs are running at full speed.

 This is because NumPy's ``eigvals`` routine neatly splits up the tasks and